stevejay/middleengine-website/src/posts/2020-08-21-cpu-versus-gpu-with-the-canvas-web-api.md

 var context = canvas.getContext("2d");
 ```

-... but the set-up function for the CPU canvas test then includes one final line designed to trigger usage of a CPU canvas in Chrome v84:
+... but the set-up function for the CPU canvas test then includes one final line designed to trigger use of a CPU canvas in Chrome v84:

 ```js
 context.getImageData(0, 0, 1, 1);